Roll20/roll20-api-scripts/ItsATrap_theme_Pathfinder/README.md

 _3.3 Updates_
 * Added checkbox to One-Click options to enable/disable passive perception.
+* Fixed Trap Spotter to work with both the 'class-ability' and 'ability' repeating sections.

 This is a Pathfinder trap theme built to support all Pathfinder character sheets and Pathfinder characters who use plain attributes instead of character sheets.